The University of Virginia offers a Ph.D. in History with a specialization in Ancient (Greek and Roman) History.

 Paul Kershaw, Associate Professor, Department of History, Late Antiquity; Merovingian; Carolingian

-John Miller, Professor, Department of Classics, Roman Poetry; Roman Religion
+John Miller, Arthur F. Stocker Professor of Classics, Department of Classics, Roman Poetry; Roman Religion

 K. Sara Myers, Professor, Department of Classics, Roman Poetry; Roman Culture; Roman Women